 - Add the flour and stir into the butter and cook on a medium heat for a couple of minutes.

 - Add the reserved clam liquid and stir until it thickens.
-Add the milk a ¼ at a time, allowing to thicken after adding each ¼.
+Add the milk a ¼ at a time, allow to thicken after adding each ¼.
 Once all the milk is added turn to a low heat and allow to gently simmer until the potatoes are soft.

-- Grab a frying pan and add the canola oil, place onto a high heat and add the frozen corn kernels, fry the corn kernels until they are charred and golden in colour.
+- Grab a frying pan and add canola oil, place onto a high heat and add the frozen corn kernels, fry the corn kernels until they are charred and golden in colour.

 - Add the de shelled clams to the soup, also add the charred corn.

 - Check the taste and season with salt and pepper if needed.